amonras/survival-analysis-ds-test/README.md

 - `synthetic/`: Python module to generate synthetic data
 - `test/`: Unit tests for the synthetic module
 - `Makefile`: Makefile to run the tests and setup the project
-- `IFCO Presentation.pptx`: Presentation with the explanation of my approach
+- `Presentation.pptx`: Presentation with the explanation of my approach

 ## Setup